Stuart Page comments on videos he has directed or he has been involved with.

 How Bizarre (documentary directed by Stuart Page, 2014)

 Fred Renata asked me to direct the film, because he loved the Shustak doco.
 I said I didn’t know anything about ‘How Bizarre’ apart from what everyone knows.
 He said, “That’s an advantage.”
-He said that Pauly used to love going to Prego [a Ponsonby restaurent].
+He said that Pauly used to love going to Prego [a Ponsonby restaurant].
 So in about 2011, in Pauly’s honour, we went in there to talk about him, just the two of us.
 We asked for a table, and the maître d’ said, is that for three?
 Fred said yes.
 She set the table for three.
-I remember looking at the wine list, and there was one called “13” – on the cover of ‘On the Run’, he can be seen holding up the 13 pool ball.
-Then Melissa from Māori TV turned up, and she said, “What are you guys doing?”
+I remember looking at the wine list, and there was one called “13” – on the cover of the European CD release of ‘Right On’, he can be seen holding up the 13 pool ball.
+Then Melissa Wikaire from Māori TV turned up, and she said, “What are you guys doing?”
 We told her, and that’s how we got the broadcasting deal.
 That 13 thing came up all the time.
 Incredible.

 Other Stuart Page video links